Greece Pet Import Requirements

 Note: Pets can only enter Greece from unlisted countries under commercial regulations from these countries.

-Your pet must be inspected, and a health certificate must be issued and endorsed by a government veterinarian within 48 hours of travel.
+Your pet must be inspected, and a commercial EU Health Certificate must be issued and endorsed by a government veterinarian within 48 hours of travel.

 The transport must be recorded in advance in TRACES by an agent in Greece.
 This system tracks the import, export and intra trade of all live animals entering or leaving the EU.